Can you waterski behind a pontoon boat? Absolutely! I do it a few times a week!

 The question remains… how fast do you really need to go to successfully ski behind a pontoon boat?

-- Waterskiing with two skis – 21 to 26mph is pretty normal (34 to 42 kilometers)
+- Waterskiing with two skis – 21 to 26mph is pretty normal (34 to 42 kilometers).
+And for kid waterskiers, it could be even slower.

 - Tubing – 16 to 25 miles per hour (26 to 42 kilometers per hour).
 With a 115hp engine on my 22′ pontoon boat, I can easily make most adults fly off the tube within 60 seconds.
 It’s tougher than a fast traditional v-hull ski boat, but believe me you’ll get a crazy enough ride to entertain just about anyone on a tube.